-“Try taking a baking soda, oatmeal or Domboro solution bath,” she said.
+“Try taking a baking soda, oatmeal or Domeboro solution bath,” she said.
 “Applying aloe vera gel or hydrocortisone cream helps cool and soothe the skin.
 Oral antihistamines like Benadryl can also provide temporary relief from the itching, as can intermittent use of cold packs — 10 minutes on, 10 minutes off.”

 McSherry said people with severe cases of poison ivy often do not realize a trip to Mizzou Quick Care could help expedite the healing process.